CSanchezAustin/blog/_posts/2020-06-18-directory-services-etimes-redux.md

  IMPORTANT NOTE: when specifying a startDate or endDate, do NOT include the Z timezone designation suffix
 ~~~~

-Take note that if you are using startDate and/or endDate, you have to use a date without the trailing `Z`.
-This is because Linux date calculation is used generate comparable numbers used for filtering in the awk script.
+Take note that if you are using `startDate` and/or `endDate`, you have to use a date without the trailing `Z`.
+This is because Linux date utility is used to generate comparable numbers used for filtering in the awk script.
 For example, if you pass `startDate`, the following code will generate comparable numbers.
 ~~~~
         # relative to startTS
         startTS=$(date +%Y%m%d%H%M%S%3N --date "${startDate}")